Curate Venn signs and symbols

 See also

-Other venndir advanced:
+Other venndir signs:

 get_venndir_curate_df()